cabforum/servercert/docs/EVG.md

 4. That Company has a physical presence and its place of business is at the following location:

-5.That Company can be contacted at its stated place of business at the following telephone number:
+5. That Company can be contacted at its stated place of business at the following telephone number:

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_